Drunk Driving Violation?

 Mr. Wilcox was admitted to the State Bar in 2002 and is a member of the Michigan State Bar Association, Livingston County Bar Association and Criminal Law Division of the Michigan State Bar.
-He is the President of the Livingston County Bar Association.
+He is the former President of the Livingston County Bar Association.

 Below you will find basic information about drunk driving and DUI offenses.
 Please don’t hesitate to contact Wilcox Law free of charge to ask any questions or to set up a free initial consultation.

 Obtaining counsel such as a DUI attorney can drastically increase your chances of getting your violation reduced to an Impaired Driving charge which normally requires no jail time, but may include being placed on probation.
 An alcohol assessment will need to be completed and Mr. Wilcox will fully explain the details and recommend where and how to obtain one.
 You will also incur fines and costs, and possible Secretary of State license sanctions depending on the charge which Mr. Wilcox will fully explain as well.
 From this point, you can expect a series of standard processes and steps to take place.